Palwasha Khan: Political career

 She was elected to the National Assembly of Pakistan from Punjab as a candidate of Pakistan Peoples Party (PPP) on a seat reserved for women in the 2008 Pakistani general election.

 On 4 November 2018, she was appointed as deputy information secretary of PPP by Bilawal Bhutto Zardari.

-On 3 March 2021, she was elected as Senator (Upper House of Pakistan) Government of Pakistan for 6 years term.
+On 3 March 2021, she was elected as Senator (Upper House of Pakistan) of Pakistan for 6 years term.